chibex-tech/ozioma-php/README.md

 ## Usage

 Instantiate Ozioma class and pass you ACCESS-KEY as an argument to the construct.
-The you can can start calling resource methods to fulfill your requests
+Then you can can start calling resource methods to fulfill your requests

 ### 0. Prerequisites
 Confirm that your server can conclude a TLSv1.2 connection to Ozioma's servers.
 Most up-to-date software have this capability.
 Contact your service provider for guidance if you have any SSL errors.